Free, fast shipping with automatic refills. Easily pause or cancel anytime

 Microlite is a three-week contraceptive medication that is meant to help you prevent pregnancy while maintaining a regular menstrual flow.
 Unlike many birth control pills, where you take 21 active pills and seven days of placebo pills, women who take Microlite only take the 21 active tablets.
 Then, they take a seven-day break from the medication and resume treatment on the eighth day off of the pill.

-Our team at Nurx can prescribe Microlite at special request, or can offer the generic equivalent Lutera for as low as $0 with insurance or as little as $15 without insurance.
+Our team at Nurx does not prescribe Microlite but can offer the generic equivalent Lutera for as low as $0 with insurance or as little as $15 without insurance.
+To learn more about getting birth control from Nurx, click here.

 How Does Microlite Work?